 Sydney Festival.
 The Sydney Festival offers arts, music, theater, dance, and other attractions, early in the month.

-Australia Day.
-The country's national holiday is held on January 26th, commemorating the beginning of European settlement in Australia in 1788.
-In recent years it's become a day for Indigenous Australians and their allies to highlight the injustices and inequalities that they continue to face, and has been unofficially renamed Invasion Day.
+Australia Day, nationwide.
+The country's national holiday is held on January 26, commemorating the beginning of European settlement in Australia in 1788.
+In recent years it's become a day for Indigenous Australians and their allies to highlight the injustices and inequalities they continue to face, and it has been unofficially renamed Invasion Day.
 You're likely to see Invasion Day events and rallies in cities like Canberra, Melbourne, Sydney, and Brisbane.

 Traveling to Australia in January?
 Check out these great itineraries